HazemElHaouari/Admin-Scripts/README.md

 simple menu driven shell script to to get information about your Linux server / desktop and Do some Users and File operations Quickly.

+# We integrated zenity to show dialog boxes for the Admin Scripts